Cangrejeros de Santurce (basketball): FIBA Americas League

 As champions of the 2007 BSN season the Cangrejeros were one of two teams selected to represent Puerto Rico in the first edition of the FIBA Americas League, the other team representing the island in this event were the league's runner-up the Capitanes de Arecibo.
-The Cangrejeros classified to the tournament's second round, finishing the first with a record of 2-1.
+The Cangrejeros qualified to the tournament's second round, finishing the first with a record of 2-1.
 Santurce lost a one point game to Soles de Mexicali (74:75) and defeated the PBL All-Stars (97:73) and Metros de Santiago (91:62) as part of the Group A games hosted at the Mario Morales Coliseum.
 After advancing they were matched against the Miami Tropics in three game hosted by them at Florida International University's basketball court.
 Santurce won the first game of this round with a score of 102:94.
 However, they lost the remaining games to the home team with scores of 64:91 and 83:91 and were eliminated in the quarterfinals.